 Withdrawals can either be made by the participant or the research team.
 Participants may withdraw from the study at any time, without giving a reason.
 The research team may withdraw a participant from the study for welfare or safeguarding reasons, if their participation is no longer in their interest, or if contact for follow-up is lost for a prolonged period of time.
 The research team will complete a withdrawal form stating the date and reason for withdrawal.
-Data collected up until the point of withdrawal will be used, unless the participant has specified for their data to be destroyed.
+Data collected up until the point of withdrawal will be used.
 Participants will not be replaced.